Position

 Average Salary: $165,000

-Zeel offers top-tier compensation for Rehabilitation Specialists.
-They focus on providing comprehensive rehabilitation services across various locations.
-Zeel operates in multiple states, ensuring diverse opportunities for professionals.
+Zeel offers top-tier salaries for Rehabilitation Specialists.
+They focus on providing comprehensive rehabilitation services.
+Zeel operates in multiple locations, including New York, California, and Texas.

 2. Kaiser Permanente